fmEcommerce Link (Shopify Edition) Webhooks

 Once you have determined the URL to the PHP file you need to create a Webhook within your Shopify site.
 You can follow the Shopify instructions for configuring a Webhook through your Shopify store admin – make sure you select the appropriate Event (for example select Order creation for the Event and enter the URL to your webhookNewOrder.php file into the URL field for the Order Creation webhook).
 The Format should be JSON.
 Once you have created and saved the Webhook it should look something like this:

-You can now test out the webhook by creating a new order, new customer or updating an existing order in WooCommerce and confirming that the appropriate action is also performed in the fmEcommerce Link file.
+You can now test out the webhook by creating a new order, cancelling an existing order or updating an existing order in WooCommerce and confirming that the appropriate action is also performed in the fmEcommerce Link file.
 For example if you are setting up the Order Creation webhook you can now create a new dummy order on your Shopify site and confirm that the new Order is created in the fmEcommerce Link file successfully or wait until you receive a new Order.
 There is also an option to send a test notification after you have saved your Webhook – clicking this button will send an example order to the URL you provided.
 In our testing the new Order was created in the fmEcommerce Link file within a 10-30 seconds, so please wait a few minutes before troubleshooting this further.

 When the Order Creation Webhook makes a successful request it performs the following actions: